Salvage ethnography

-Salvage ethnography is the recording of the practices and folklore of cultures threatened with extinction, including as a result of modernization.
+Salvage ethnography is the recording of the practices and folklore of cultures threatened with extinction, including as a result of modernization and assimilation.
 It is generally associated with the American anthropologist Franz Boas; he and his students aimed to record vanishing Native American cultures.
 Since the 1960s, anthropologists have used the term as part of a critique of 19th-century ethnography and early modern anthropology.

 Etymology

 The term "salvage ethnography" was coined by Jacob W. Gruber, who identified its emergence with 19th-century ethnographers documenting the languages of peoples being conquered and colonized by European countries or the United States.
 According to Gruber, one of the first official statements acknowledging that a major effect of colonialism was the destruction of existing languages and ways of life was The report of the British Select Committee of Aborigines (1837).

 As a scholarly response, Gruber quotes James Cowles Prichard's address before the British Association for the Advancement of Science in 1839, referring to the Old Testament tale of Cain and Abel: